lizzienova/lizzienova/README.md

 - 📫 How to reach me **lisvillanovaa@gmail.com**

-- 📄 Know about my experiences [I speak portuguese and english and know basic korean and spanish.
-I know how to work both in Python and C and I'm currently learning the basics of frontend dev]
+- I speak portuguese and english and know basic korean and spanish.
+I know how to work both in Python and C and I'm currently learning the basics of frontend dev

 - ⚡ Fun fact **I have an orange cat named Flynn and I'm Irish/Brazilian :)**